buildkite/agent/README.md

 The benefit of the `bootstrap.sh` is that it's written in bash.
 You can change it how ever you like and customize how builds get run on your servers.

-## Windows Support

-Windows support is coming soon.
-In the meantime, you can use our [Ruby agent](https://github.com/buildboxhq/buildbox-agent-ruby).

 ## Manual Installation